False Killer Whale

 Adult females reach lengths of 16 feet, while adult males are almost 20 feet long.
 In adulthood, large false killer whales can weigh up to 3,000 pounds.

-Scientists can photo-identify individual whales through unique natural markings, such as scars to false killer whales’ dorsal fins or scars from cookie cutter sharks.
+Scientists can photo-identify individual whales through unique natural markings, such as scars on false killer whales’ dorsal fins or scars from cookie cutter sharks.
 These prominent markings to the body and dorsal fin help distinguish one whale from another.

 Behavior and Diet